nix-community/terraform-nixos/deploy_nixos/README.md

 Either pass a "config" which is a dynamic nixos configuration and a "config_pwd", or a "nixos_config", a path to a nixos configuration.nix file.
+If you have defined your NixOs configuration in a Flake, use "nixos_config" to specify the name of the attribue and set "flake" to true.

 ### Secret handling